Used Car Buying Guides

 6. Paperwork, Transfer & Legal Requirements in BC

-From a Private Seller
+Buying from a Private Seller

-You must receive:
+You should receive:

 • Original registration (APV250)